 Tendinosis causes pain, but often in a different way than tendinitis.
-Athletes with tendinosis often have pain when starting an activity, but often they can “warm up through the pain” and it feels better during activity.
-But then the pain comes roaring back when you stop.
-But sometimes the pain is there during ANY activity.
+Athletes with tendinosis often have pain when starting an activity, but often they can “warm up through the pain,” and it feels better during activity.
+But, then the pain comes roaring back when they stop.
+Sometimes, the pain is there during ANY activity.

 First, if you’ve had tendon pain for longer than 12 weeks, you likely have chronic tendinosis.
-Physical exam and diagnostic ultrasound are important to help diagnose tendinosis.
-Ultrasound can help see damage in the tendon.
-In rare cases, an MRI may be needed to see the damage.
+A physical exam and diagnostic ultrasound are important to help diagnose tendinosis.
+Ultrasound can help us see damage in the tendon.
+In rare cases, an MRI may be needed.

 The goal of treatment for chronic tendinosis is not so much to reduce inflammation (because there isn’t any!) as it is to help repair the damaged tendon and restore its strength and function.
 Physical therapy is a mainstay of tendinosis treatment, but if that fails, then other treatments may be needed, including: